 - 50. A settlement reached in FAI Mediation is binding on the parties as an agreement. - 51.
-The Mediation Rules also enable the parties, subject to the consent of the mediator, to agree to appoint the mediator as an arbitrator and request him or her to confirm the settlement agreement in an arbitral award.
+The Mediation Rules also enable the parties, subject to the consent of the mediator, to agree to appoint the mediator as an arbitrator and request them to confirm the settlement agreement in an arbitral award.